 In the end, Shawn donated $1,000 to each of the ten most inspiring extra mile people.
-Then, to share the inspirational stories with as many people as possible, he wrote Extra Mile America: Stories of Inspiration, Possibility and Purpose.
+Then, to share the inspirational stories of as many people as possible, he wrote Extra Mile America: Stories of Inspiration, Possibility, and Purpose.

 “We’re surrounded by heroes everywhere,” Shawn says, “but nobody knows them.
 Why not stand up and clap for the people who are really making a difference in the world!”

 The best part about meeting Shawn is that he gives all of us the chance to become extra mile advocates!
 Did you know you could nominate an extra mile person?
 Is your city an extra mile city that celebrates the bravest, most inspirational in its community on November 1 of each year?
 Find out at the Extra Mile America Foundation website.

 Who knows, maybe your mayor will stand up on November 1, 2012, and acknowledge residents from your city who have made a difference!